 As well as looking at whether it technically qualifies for the Scheme an employer may also need to consider the public relations impact of applying for support under the Scheme.
 Some high profile employers have already changed their minds about applying under the Scheme after media and public criticism.

 What does an employer need to do to apply for the Scheme?

 To apply for support under the Scheme the employer must designate an affected employee as a “furloughed employee” and notify the employee of this change in writing.
-A copy of this written notification must be retained by the employer for five years.
+A copy of this written notification must be retained by the employer until at least 30 June 2025.

 If the employee’s contract of employment does not permit a change in status, the employer will need to agree the change with the employee.
 Although in view of the alternatives it seems likely that most employees would agree to this change in status.

 Whilst is was always preferable to have the employee agree to a contractual variation such as furlough in writing, it is not always reasonably practicable to obtain written agreement.
 In such circumstances it may – in accordance with general employment law principles – be possible to imply the employee’s consent.
 For example, informing the employee that they will be deemed to have consented if they do not object to the change within a specified period.
 This position has always been reflected in the guidance.

 In view of the latest guidance our advice is to obtain the employees written agreement to furlough if possible but if that is not possible it will not, by itself, prevent a successful claim under the Scheme.